KINGDOM OF CAMBODIA

 You’ll also find a bustling market which is a great place to watch frogs being skinned.
 Going East from Kratie consists mainly of thick forested area, where you still can see the 1970-75 bombings due to big craters in the countryside, some filled with water.
 You also may find the typical plain wet area for Cambodia, covering rice fields and other agricultural plantations,

-Described as the premier Cambodian resort destination?
-Sihanoukville’s white sand beaches and warm Gulf of Thailand waters combine with a laid back, beachy atmosphere to provide a great little tropical getaway. catering to beach-going weekenders from Phnom Penh as well as a steadily increasing number of foreign visitors.
-This includes those looking for young girls and boys?!?!?!?!?! most of the more remote beaches offer only beach umbrellas, thatched roofed eateries.
+Described as the premier Cambodian resort destination.
+Sihanoukville’s white sandy beaches and warm Gulf of Thailand waters combine with a laid back, beachy atmosphere to provide a great little tropical getaway, catering to beach-going weekenders from Phnom Penh as well as a steadily increasing number of foreign visitors.
+This includes those looking for young girls and boys?!?!
+Most of the more remote beaches offer only beach umbrellas and thatched roofed eateries.
 In town itself you find Australian, French, Indian, German, Sri Lankan, British, Italian restaurants, pizza places, a couple of western bakeries and even an espresso coffee shop.
 And these days Sihanoukville offers a pretty good night life as well with a wide variety of bars staying open well into the wee hours, especially on Weather Station Hill, in the downtown area, and the beach bars on Ochheuteal, ‘Serendipity’ and Victory Beaches.

 OTDAR MEANCHEY AREA

 Sen Monorom is the provincial capital of Mondulkiri province in the far eastern of Cambodia.
 With approx. 7500 inhabitants, 3 bars and no post office it is often compared to American Wild West frontier towns.
 Mondulkiri is the most sparsely populated province in Cambodia.
 The province is chock full of natural beauty, with thickly forested mountains, powerful waterfalls and the lush green rolling hills on the western side.
 Despite the growing deforestation, especially due to the valuable minerals remaining in the deep red, fertile ground, Mondulkiri still has deep pure jungle, with a huge variety of flora and fauna, gigantic and beautiful waterfalls, where you can take an empowering shower, such as the impressive Bou Sraa.
-During our visit it was very much undeveloped, this suited us as the hill tribes where not yet affected by mass-tourism. the hill tribes you still can find the traditional Phnong houses.
-In the houses you can find traditional gongs and big jars, whereby the last ones are said to be more than a thousand years old.
+During our visit it was very much undeveloped, this suited us as the hill tribes were not yet affected by mass-tourism.
+In their houses you can find traditional gongs and big jars, whereby the last ones are said to be more than a thousand years old.
 There are various sorts of gongs used for different occasions.
 Jars and gongs are among the most valuable possessions in an indigenous community, whether in traditional, spiritual or material terms.
-During the Khmer Rouge Regime those objects were buried in hidden places in the jungle and in many cases they still wait in the ground.80 percent of the population in Mondulkiri is made up of ten tribal minorities, with the majority of them being the Chunchiet from the tribe of the Phnong.
+During the Khmer Rouge Regime those objects were buried in hidden places in the jungle and in many cases they still wait in the ground.
+80 percent of the population in Mondulkiri is made up of ten tribal minorities, with the majority of them being the Chunchiet from the tribe of the Phnong.
 The remaining 20 percent are Khmer, Chinese and Muslim Cham.
 Most of the population lives off the land, planting rice, fruit trees and a variety of vegetables.
-Others grow, coffee, strawberries, rubber and cashew nuts.
+Others grow coffee, strawberries, rubber and cashew nuts.